-10. Ensuring that gambling is conducted in a fair and open way misleading advertising or any absence of required game rules or other matters as set out in the Gambling Commission's Code of Practice.
+10. Ensuring that gambling is conducted in a fair and open way

 The Board is aware that except in the case of tracks generally the Gambling Commission does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.